merthzl98/quote/README.md

 <h2>About the project</h2>
-<p>It's a stupid quote project, you can enter new texts and these entered texts are listed.
+<p>It's a stupid quote project, user can enter new texts and these entered texts are listed.
 Necessary requests were made using Firebase services and database.</p>

 <h3>Build with:</h3>